sourcegraph/about/handbook/engineering/tracking_issues.md

 A tracking issue can be used as a central communication hub for the progress being done around whatever is being tracked.

-To that end, those working on a tracking issue write high level periodic summaries of their progress for interested parties and other stake-holders to follow along without being exposed to too much detail.
+To that end, those working on a tracking issue write high level periodic summaries of their progress for interested parties and other stakeholders to follow along without being exposed to too much detail.
 These summaries are written as comments on the tracking issue.

 You can see an example of such a summary [here](https://github.com/sourcegraph/sourcegraph/issues/9910#issuecomment-616405856).